Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 ### Validation

 The first step is that the validity of the Experiment Info files in the selected Experiments is verified.
-An error is raised if the columns are different from expected, or when values in a column are inconsistent with the expected datatype (for example, when a numeric value is expected and a text string is present).
-A more subtle error when there are differences in attributes of replicates of the same condition is also detected.
+Errors are raised if:

+- The column names are different from what is expected.
+- The values in a numeric column are not numeric.
+- The values in a boolean colum are not either TRUE, 1, Yes, Y and T; or FALSE, 0, No, N and F (all case-insensitive).
+- There are differences in attributes of replicates of the same condition..